 Building from existing programs, this effort could include public awareness programs to emphasize the benefits of active recreation as well as to promote an expanded trail, sidewalk, and recreation network that is accessible to people with a range of abilities.
 Information could be provided on county websites, partner websites, social media, and direct contact with municipalities.
-Technical assistance to municipalities to build the system for increased pedestrian mobility, as well as collaborative projects that encourage residents to get daily physical activity should be undertaken.

-Technical assistance could be provided by the Planning Commission for pedestrian studies or to amend municipal ordinances to promote greater walkability.
+Technical assistance to municipalities to build the system for increased pedestrian and bicyclist mobility, as well as collaborative projects that encourage residents to get daily physical activity should be undertaken.
+Technical assistance could be provided by the Planning Commission for studies or municipal ordinance amendments that promote greater mobility opportunities.